cppalliance/safe-cpp/proposal/draft.md

 };
 ```

 The unsafe subscript works with user-defined types by introducing a new library type `std2::no_runtime_check`.
 Use this as last parameter in a user-defined `operator[]` call, including multi-dimensional subscript operators, to enable unsafe subscript binding.
-The compiler default-initializes a no_runtime_check and attempts to pass that during overload resolution.
-Since `operator[]` can't verify that its sound for all inputs, since it doesn't perform bounds checking, it's an unsafe call.
-But it can still be used in safe contexts!
+The compiler default-initializes a no_runtime_check and attempts to pass that during overload resolution. `no_runtime_check` overloads are _unsafe functions_, as they aren't sound for all valid inputs.
+However, when invoked as part of an unsafe subscript, they can still be used in safe contexts.
 That's because the user wrote out the `unsafe` at the point of use, exempting this function call from the unsafe check.

 ## Lifetime safety